Scotland in Union: Devolved functions campaigns

 SIU has run a series of campaigns to highlight poor performance by nationalist administrations.
 These have mostly used data obtained via Freedom of Information (Scotland) Act 2002 requests, and have included items covering health and income inequalities and cancer waiting times.

-In January 2023, SIU released polling (conducted in December 2022), showing that most people in Scotland thought that the SNP is performing poorly in its handling of key public services.
+In December 2022, SIU worked with Survation on a poll in which respondents from Scotland expressed that the SNP was performing poorly on healthcare, education and the economy.

-In September 2024 SIU Freedom of Information (Scotland) Act 2002 request revealed that Scotland's NHS has paid out over £11million in compensation to cancer patients whose treatment was delayed.
+In September 2024, another FOI request from SIU revealed that NHS Scotland has paid out over £11 million in compensation to cancer patients whose treatment was delayed.

 Billboards, advertising and print media

 SIU has used billboards on several occasions, including in 2016, when SIU paid for a large billboard advert near the SNP conference in Glasgow, urging Nicola Sturgeon to "change the record" on independence and rule out another vote.
 In 2017 in Aberdeen, again outside the SNP conference, SIU organised an advertising van with the message 'Referendumb' that was unveiled to awaiting press as SNP members gathered for the conference.
 A billboard campaign was launched again in 2021 in the run up to the 2021 Scottish Parliament election.

 In September 2018, SIU launched a 'Yawn' campaign, using newspaper advertisements.
-This was a campaign aimed at people who are 'tired' of the constant constitutional debate; "SNP politicians are still campaigning for an independence referendum that Scotland does not want.
-Tired of this?"
+This was a campaign aimed at people who are 'tired' of the constant constitutional debate.
 The campaign gained additional media attention when a Police Scotland Twitter account tweeted in apparent support of the campaign, before deleting their tweet.

 Events

-SIU has held local political and social events, mostly in Scotland, but also in London and online.
+SIU has held various political and social events, mostly in Scotland.
 The events have ranged from talks about Scotland's economy, to Burns Night celebrations and events to mark St Andrew's Day, to a Parliamentary reception in at the House of Commons.

-At various events, across the UK and online, SIU has been joined and supported by politicians from across the main pro-UK parties including Ruth Davidson, Anas Sarwar, Christine Jardine, David Mundell, Andrew Bowie, Mike Rumbles, Martin Whitfield, Beatrice Wishart, Jackie Baillie, Murdo Fraser, Alistair Carmichael, Johann Lamont, Ian Murray, Alex Cole-Hamilton, Willie Rennie, Wendy Chamberlain, Jamie Stone, Michael Shanks, Meghan Gallacher Donald Cameron, Blair McDougall, Susan Murray, Jackson Carlaw, Stephen Kerr and Daniel Johnson.
+Scotland in Union's events have been joined and supported by politicians from across the main pro-UK parties, including Ruth Davidson, Anas Sarwar, Christine Jardine, David Mundell, Andrew Bowie, Mike Rumbles, Jackie Baillie, Murdo Fraser, Alistair Carmichael, Johann Lamont, Ian Murray, Alex Cole-Hamilton, Willie Rennie, Wendy Chamberlain, Jamie Stone, Michael Shanks, Meghan Gallacher Donald Cameron, Blair McDougall, Jackson Carlaw, Susan Murray Stephen Kerr and Daniel Johnson.